core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Restful Environments from applications that previously did not use web mechanisms.

+At all examples in this section give compatible results for both Modernized and RFC6690 Link Format;
+the explanation of the steps follow Modernized Link Format.

 ## A simple example

 Let's start this example with a very simple host, `2001:db8:f0::1`.
 A client